Soil Science

 This program enables students to obtain course credit hours necessary for advancement in soil-related careers.
 To become a Soil Scientist in the U.S. Federal Government, the Office of Personnel Management requires 15 credit hours in subjects such as soil genesis, pedology, soil chemistry, soil physics, and soil fertility.
 In states like North Carolina and others with a soil scientist licensing program, 15 credit hours of soil science related coursework is required to qualify for the licensing exam.
 Nationally, to become a Professional Soil Scientist certified by the Soil Science Society of America, individuals must have completed 15 course credit hours in soil science or a related area.

-You can learn more about North Carolina’s licensed soil scientist program here.
+Learn more about North Carolina’s licensed soil scientist program.
 To learn about the national certification program, visit Soil Science Society of America.